CCS Summer Undergraduate Fellowship Program

 - Poster displaying the work accomplished in the summer project.
-This will be showcased at the CCS Research and Creative Activity Conference (RACA-CON), scheduled in Fall 2019.
-You can see previous posters in the CCS halls.
+This will be showcased at the CCS Research and Creative Activity Conference (RACA-CON), scheduled for Saturday, November 7, 2020.
+Samples of previous posters can be seen in the CCS halls.
 Posters will be due the day of CCS RACA-CON.
-Those awardees who are not in the sciences may, in consultation with their Faculty Director and in coordination with RACA-CON event managers, request to present their work in another form in addition to or instead of a poster.
-This request must be submitted to RACA-CON event managers at least 4 weeks in advance of the event to allow time to prepare.
+Those awardees who are not in the sciences may, in consultation with their Faculty Director and in coordination with RACA-CON event manager, request to present their work in another form in addition to or instead of a poster.
+This request must be submitted to email@example.com no later than October 7, 2020.

-- Donor Thank You Letter – these awards are funded entirely by private donations.
+- Donor Thank You Letter – several of these awards are funded by specific private donations.
 As such, awardees are responsible for submitting a letter of appreciation addressed to the donor who funded their award.
-Due no later than Monday, October 21, 2019.
+Due no later than Monday, October 26, 2020.

 IV.
 HOW TO APPLY